VLPLAY-Games/LufiraOS/documentation/03_bootinfo.md

 - **Memory**: Total RAM and the UEFI memory map for physical memory management.
 - **Kernel**: The location and size of the kernel image for memory reservation.
 - **System Tables**: ACPI RSDP and SMBIOS addresses for hardware discovery.
-- **Filesystem**: A FAT image loaded into memory for the kernel's filesystem.
+- **Filesystem**: The entire raw disk, loaded into memory as one image (the field names still say "FAT" — they predate LufiraFS — but the image itself contains a small FAT12 ESP followed by the LufiraFS region the kernel actually mounts; see `08_filesystem.md`).

 The structure is defined in `bootinfo.h` and is filled by the bootloader during the UEFI boot process.
 It is passed to the kernel's entry point as a single pointer.